Tips for first time home buyers

 When you want a new home, make sure that you know the total amount you are ready to spend on it and how much you can actually afford.
 It is important to calculate all the monthly payments and include things like homeowners association dues, homeowner’s insurance, insurance premiums and property taxes.

 You need to calculate the potential down payment.
 You will need 20% of the house cost available as a down payment.
 This is usually the norm within the industry.
 There are other options that you can weigh as well.
 If there aren’t adequate funds, then it is time to look at the available loan programs that are offered to different credit levels.
 Some programs even loan a percentage of the down payment.

 It is always a great idea to work with some local agents.
 You need to select the area where you want to own a home and then connect with agents working in that area.
 It is important to be with an agent who has done extensive work within the neighborhood and one that has insight into local matters like new developments, schools and even taxes.

 The preferred neighborhood

-As a first time home buyer, you need to know a lot about the area where you intend to buy a home.
+As first time home buyers, you need to know a lot about the area where you intend to buy a home.
 To get a clear picture, make a visit at different times, including late evenings, weekends and commute times.